Texas Davis Mountains AVA

 Texas Davis Mountains is an American Viticultural Area (AVA) located in Jeff Davis County of the Trans-Pecos region in western Texas.
-The area was established as the nation’s 155th and Texas’ seventh AVA on March 11, 1998 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Maymie Nelda "Nell" Weisbach, of Blue Mountain Vineyard, Inc., proposing a viticultural area in Jeff Davis County to be known as "Texas Davis Mountains."
+The appellation was established as the nation's 132^{nd} and the state's seventh AVA on March 11, 1998 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Maymie Nelda "Nell" Weisbach, of Blue Mountain Vineyard, Inc., proposing a viticultural area in Jeff Davis County to be named "Texas Davis Mountains."

 The last AVA recognized in the 20th century encompasses approximately 270000 acre and originally contained one commercial winery operated by the petitioner cultivating about 40 acre under vine.

 The Davis Mountains in West Texas were named for Jefferson Davis, who served as the president of the Confederate States of America.
 Davis was stationed in the area in the 1850s, before his presidency.

 Surrounded by the Chihuahuan Desert, the appellation takes advantage of cooler elevations and lower annual rainfall in the Davis Mountains.
 The land within the boundaries of the AVA ranges between 4500 and 8300 ft above sea level.
 The soil is primarily granitic, porphyritic, and volcanic in nature.
-The hardiness zones are 7b and 8a.
 The viticultural area is distinguishable from surrounding areas primarily by its altitude, which contributes to the geographic and climatic features which provide for excellent winegrowing.